abdrahmansoltan/Learning-Notes/Networking/Network-Fundamentals.md

 ### Internet Control Message Protocol (ICMP)

+It's a IP-level protocol used to send information from the source host to the destination host about the status of the IP packet.

 ![ICMP](./img/icmp-1.png)

 - It's a protocol that is used to send error messages and other information between IP hosts